nreinig3/anomaly-detection-capstone/README.md

 <img src="./images/transformer_figure.png" width="920" alt="A flow diagram of the transformer architecture showing the encoder, the bottleneck, and the decoder">

-*Figure 1: Transformer flowchart showing encoder, bottleneck and decoder regions.*
+*Figure 1: Transformer flowchart showing encoder, bottleneck and decoder regions (click to enlarge).*

 ### Key Technical Features